 Regular master’s (open to all).
 Our master’s FAQ (http://cs.brown.edu/degrees/masters/faq/) spells out what we’re looking for in preparation.
 In this program, no courses taken as a ugrad may be applied to your master’s requirements.
 The deadlines for applications are October 15 for spring admission and March 15 for fall admission.

 Brown has rather minimal requirements for graduation beyond completing at least one concentration:

 You must pass at least 30 courses.

 You must complete at least 32 enrollment units (what this means is, essentially, you must pay for 32 courses).
 If you are a full-time student and not a transfer student, this isn’t a problem -- you do four enrollment units each semester.
 It is a potential issue if you are a transfer student, have taken time off, or are a part-time student.
 You should talk to the deans about making sure you have a sufficient number of enrollment units (note that the number is reported on your Banner transcript).

 You must complete the writing requirement.
 This consists of passing a WRIT course in your first two years and either another WRIT course or some other writing project during your second two years.
-Note that the second requirement must be satisfied by the end of your seventh semester.
-Thus honors theses aren’t useful for this.
-Note that students who haven’t completed their writing requirement have been prevented from graduating.
+The second requirement must be satisfied by the end of your seventh semester.
+Thus honors theses, which are completed in the eighth semester, aren’t useful for this.
+Note that students who haven’t completed their writing requirements have been prevented from graduating.

 Clarifications, Exceptions, Etc.